emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 Each weapon adds a different additional effect on a critical hit, in addition to doubling the damage as normal.
 This is called a critical specialization effect.
 The exact effect depends on which weapon group your weapon belongs to, as listed below.
 You can always decide not to add the critical specialization effect of your weapon.

 #### Axe
 Choose one creature adjacent to the initial target and within reach.
-If its AC is lower than your attack roll result for the critical hit, you deal damage to that creature equal to the result of the weapon damage die you rolled.
+If its Dexterity saving throws is lower than your attack roll result for the critical hit, you deal damage to that creature equal to the result of the weapon damage die you rolled.
 This amount isn't doubled, and no bonuses or other additional dice apply to this damage.

 #### Bow
 If the target of the critical hit is adjacent to a surface, it gets stuck to that surface by the missile.
 The target is immobilized and must spend an Interact action to attempt a DC 10 Athletics check to pull the missile free; it can't move from its space until it succeeds.
 The creature doesn't become stuck if it is incorporeal, is liquid (like a water elemental or some oozes), or could otherwise escape without effort.